Circuit type: Temporary street course

 Buses, taxis, limos and shuttles from the airport and other city centre locations are available on race weekend - check details when buying event tickets.

-Find the best hotel and flight deals near to Townsville:
+Find the best hotel and room deals near to Townsville: